chucumber/mctoolkit/_posts/0001-01-01-foreword-lee.markdown

 MC shares a vision with Get Your Life!
 (GYL!), the collaborative art project I initiated and led from 2014 to 2019 in Baltimore, Maryland.
 GYL! emerged from my long relationship with a neighborhood art center as a collaboration between young people and practising artists.
 A small, dedicated group of 12-to-16-year-olds developed, designed, and starred in video artworks that adults worked with them on to produce and edit.

+><mark class="pk-highlight-long">MC is a rare example of a programme with the adequate time and structure to facilitate true exchange between artists and young people.</mark>

 It was important to maintain GYL! as an independent artist project.
 Often, the challenge of seeking support comes with pressures to grow—to reach more young people at more community sites and to define more specific outcomes.
 When I first spoke with MC creator Kristina Ketola Bore in early 2019, we connected over this question of scale: Could growth be measured over time rather than by the numbers of young people involved?
 Could we think about increasing scale by deepening relationships over a longer span?